Two Fall to Their Death

 I’m still not sure where these stories are coming from.
 If I were writing them myself, I would have given her a name; described her and her surroundings, made up a year and a place, but the story “resists” my input.
 When I ask questions, it’s like trying to fit keys from a big pile, one by one, into a lock.
 Sometimes, they click.
 Usually not.

 The next day, another quick story passes through my head: I “feel” a Jewish man from my grandfather’s generation.
 He is originally from Kiev.
 Came to New York with his wife, before the war.
 They settled in the Bronx, and opened a butcher shop.
-(I can see the store — it’s somewhat old-fashioned, with clean white display cases.)
+(I can see the store — it’s old-style, with clean white display cases.)
 He “tells me” he died after a fall down the stairs into the basement of the store.
 He hit his head and the next day, died of complications from a concussion (which was shocking and mysterious to his family, because he hadn’t mentioned the fall to them.)

 Well, these stories are certainly more interesting than just a bunch of names, thank you very much!
 I open myself to the possibility that they are, indeed, some kind of spiritual communication from Il Mondo Beyondo, and invite more in.
 And boy, do they come!